-Itrax XRF Scanner MC is dedicated to scanning of samples for chemical elements from Na and heavier in drill cores and sediment cores.
-It offers the highest available scan speed combined with very good sensitivity.
-It is our latest construction, featuring cutting edge XRF with excellent performance, so that all found elements from bulk to trace level are determined in the best possible way and at the same time, even when it is challenged by a highly variable sample matrix.
+Itrax XRF Scanner MC is a new construction dedicated to scanning of samples for chemical elements from Na and all the way up to Uranium in drill cores.
+It can also be used to scan sediment cores, and regardless of sample type, it offers the highest available scan speed combined with very good sensitivity across the whole range of chemical elements.
+It is our latest construction, featuring cutting edge XRF with excellent performance, so that all found elements from bulk to trace level are determined in the best possible way and at the same time, even when the XRF is challenged by a highly variable sample matrix.

-Itrax XRF Scanner MC can scan not only in a straight line along a sample, but can also be programmed to do perform different sections of a scan along parallell track, in order to avoid sample parts that contain damages.
-Each instrument is equipped with XRF and a RGB optical camera that registers detailed sample images.
-A laser distance meter determines the sample topography, allowing for analyses that are correct at each and every increment.
+Itrax XRF Scanner MC can scan along a sample, without missing any part along a sample.
+It can also be programmed to do perform different sections of a scan along parallel tracks, in order to avoid sample parts that contain damages, etc. Each instrument is equipped with XRF and a RGB optical camera that registers detailed sample images.
+A laser distance meter determines the sample topography, allowing for analyses that have correct distance to the sample surface at each and every increment.

 The Itrax XRF Scanner MC is also equipped for analysis of tablets and powder samples in plastic cups, like in the photo below:

 Batches of powder samples and pressed tablets can be analyzed for elements concentrations in powdered material, e.g. from hammer drilling.
 The software supports bar code, QR code and several other formats of sample tagging.